FAQ's - Your Frequently Asked Questions

 Almost all of the scheme area is within the ownership of Salisbury City Council or Wiltshire Council who are partners on this project.
 All affected landowners are aware of the works.

-6. What replacement planting is proposed?
+4. What replacement planting is proposed?

-8. How do you ensure their is no impact on the local ecology?
+5. How do you ensure their is no impact on the local ecology?

 The works are timed to minimise negative impacts on ecology.
 Before the works start additional surveys are undertaken to confirm that there are no bat roosts within the trees.
 The works on scheme will be supervised by an ecologist at all times.

-11. What will the impacts on footpaths be?
+6. What will the impacts on footpaths be?

 To ensure public safety we will need to temporarily close public footpaths and cyclepaths adjacent to where work is being done.
 These will only be closed when works are in that area, and agreed signposted diversion routes will be set up.
 Staff will also be on site to assist members of the public.

-12. What works are proposed next?
+7. What works are proposed next?

 1. What is the Salisbury River Park project?

 The Salisbury River Park scheme is a joint project developed by the Environment Agency, Wiltshire Council and Salisbury City Council that will reduce flood risk within Salisbury whilst enhancing habitats and public enjoyment, improving fish passage, reducing future liabilities and encouraging growth and regeneration.
-Wiltshire Council developed a masterplan for a river park along the River Avon through the centre of Salisbury, and phase 1 of this, which the Environment Agency is leading on, covers works at Fisherton Recreation Ground, Ashley Road Open Space, and the Maltings/Central Car Park area.
+Wiltshire Council developed a masterplan (The River Park Masterplan) for a river park along the River Avon through the centre of Salisbury, and phase 1 of this, which the Environment Agency is leading on, covers works at Fisherton Recreation Ground, Ashley Road Open Space, and the Maltings/Central Car Park area.

 2. Where can I find more information on the project?